 Revenue recognition is subject to the measurable and available criteria for the governmental funds in the fund financial statements.
 Exchange transactions are recognized as revenues in the period in which they are earned (i.e., the related goods or services are provided).
 Locally imposed derived tax revenues are recognized as revenues in the period in which the underlying exchange transaction upon which they are based takes place.
-Imposed non-exchange transactions are recognized as revenues when an enforceable legal claim to the revenues arises or when they are received, whichever occurs first.
+Imposed non-exchange transactions are recognized as revenues in the period for which they were imposed.
+If the period of use is not specified, they are recognized as revenues when an enforceable legal claim to the revenues arises or when they are received, whichever occurs first.
 Government-mandated and voluntary non-exchange transactions are recognized as revenues when all applicable eligibility requirements have been met.
 Revenues, expenditures, assets, and liabilities resulting from non-exchange transactions are recognized in accordance with the requirements of GASB Statement No. 33, which requires that local governments defer grant revenue that is not received within their availability period of 60 days after the fiscal year ends to meet the "available" criteria of revenue recognition.